schofield-lab/schofield-lab.github.io/join/index.md

 {% capture text %}

-We welcome motivated students and researchers to join our group.
-Our research combines experiment and theory at the atomic scale to understand semiconductors and 2D materials.
-We provide a collaborative environment where you’ll develop strong expertise while contributing to cutting-edge research.
+We’re always keen to hear from motivated students and researchers who would like to join our group.
+Our research combines experiment and theory at the atomic scale to understand semiconductors and 2D materials, within a collaborative environment where you’ll develop strong expertise while contributing to cutting-edge research.

-If you’re interested in joining, please [email us](/contact) with your CV, transcript, and research interests so we can explore the best route together.
+If you’d like to join our group, please [email Professor Schofield](/contact) with your CV and transcript — and, if you wish, a brief note about any research areas that particularly interest you.
+Together, we can explore possible projects and identify the funding route that best fits your background and goals.
+A few of the main options are listed below.

 {% endcapture %}